g026r/pocket-library-toolkit/docs/collisions.md

     * Zillion _(Europe, Brazil) (Rev 2)_ `[0x7ba54510]`
     * Zillion _(USA, Europe) (Rev 1)_ `[0x5718762c]`

+#### Sega Master System Special Case

+There is one Sega Master System game that shares a cartridge signature with a Gear Game game:

+* `0x2fc3f107`:
+    * Spider-Man - Return of the Sinister Six _(USA, Europe)_ (Game Gear) `0xbc240779`
+    * Spider-Man - Return of the Sinister Six _(Europe, Brazil)_ (Master System) `0xebe45388`

+It is possible that it may incorrectly detect the Master System game as the Game Gear cartridge, but more investigation would be necessary to give a conclusive answer.

 ### Neo Geo Pocket / Neo Geo Pocket Color

 No known collisions.